Tel: (647) 478-9292 | Contact Us

 The timeline for obtaining a building permit depends on the complexity of your project and the workload of the city’s building department.
 Simple projects may be approved in a few weeks, while more complex projects can take several months.

-As we mentioned before, the length of the application varies from case to case.
+As we mentioned above, the length of the application varies from case to case.
 However, there are some things that, if not done right, can take a lot of time.
-Generally, the most time is wasted in the preparation of drawings.
-To be more specific, applicants generally waste the most time on revisions.
+Generally, the most time is spent in the preparation of drawings.
+To be more specific, applicants generally spend the most time on revisions.
 If the drawings you submitted were not done to code or don’t follow the city’s zoning by-laws, that means you’ll have to correct them and re-submit the corrected drawings again.
-That’s why it is so important you hire someone that knows the regulations and by-laws before they even start the project.
+That’s why it is so important you hire someone who knows the regulations and by-laws before they even start the project.

 At Acadia Drafting, we’re always on top of the zoning regulations and city by-laws within Toronto, the GTA or any other municipality, and we come to you armed with the knowledge and decades of experience of working on residential and commercial projects.
 In addition, we only provide you with a quote after having visited your location, because that is the only way we can provide you with an accurate estimate.